elefevre/elements-of-unit-testing-style/README.md

 However, keeping those rules in mind helps me design tests that are easier to read and maintain.
 Often, I start by applying them strictly, particularly at the beginning of a project, and only slowly relax them as I have no choice but to speed up the build process to keep it under an acceptable duration.

+TODO :

+* your assertion values should be independant from your test values (ie. chaing your test values should always fail, because your assertion values be have caught the change; and vice-versa)
+* aim for symetry between test methods
+* do not hide test data in your builders